 Can school staff use personal email to handle IEP issues?
 It is not best practice, but it is not illegal either.
 This is an issue that would most likely be handled by Personnel/HR, as it likely violates school employment policies.
 But it is not against the law or addressed in IDEA.

 The school told me that I can only email one person!
 This is also a very common practice, not just in schools but in many workplaces.
+Putting an parent on an IEP communication plan is acceptable and it has been upheld with case law.
 It makes sense to have communication flow through one person.
 It prevents redundancy, confusion and other issues.
 Do not take offense if you have been asked to only communicate with one person on the team.
 IEP Staff often have very large caseloads and this increases efficiency.

 Can the school put me on a “communication plan?”
 Yes.
 OCR has ruled in many complaint decisions that putting a parent on a communication plan does not deny FAPE to the child.
 (A communication plan is when the school asks you to only email one person, one day a week or something like that.)
 Except for extreme situations, there really shouldn’t be a reason to be continually emailing all the team members.

 How long does the school have to respond to my email?
-This is not something defined by IDEA.
-If you click that link, you will see some timelines and guidelines to follow.
+This is not something defined by IDEA in most states.
 Generally, common courtesy is to allow 3-5 days before I start pestering for a response.
+It’s important to know your state regulations.

 Can all of this email be subpoenaed?
 Yes.
 You can also do a FERPA request for it, though the school may very likely say that the email does not exist.
 Should you find yourself in a situation where people are receiving subpoenas, email is eligible.
 Keep this in mind when you are sending email too.